dawgfish/labs/HYCU/hycu_lab.rst

 Lab 1 - Installation of HYCU
 +++++++++++++++++++++++++++++
-In the next exercise we'll walk through the initali deployment of HYCU.
+In the next exercise we'll walk through the initial deployment of HYCU.

 EXERCISE 1 - INITIAL DEPLOYMENT